Where We Be

 A dramatic look up the valley of the Garganta del Diablo

-The 18-hour overnight bus ride to Iguazu Falls was an adventure in itself
+The 18-hour overnight bus ride from B.A. to Iguazu is an adventure in itself

-The bus seats folded almost completely flat, with fold-out leg rests as well
+The bus seats fold almost completely flat, with foldout leg rests as well

 Robin gets ready for a surprisingly good night's sleep on the bus

-We stayed at the terrific Peter Pan Hostel in Puerto Iguazu and made full use of its pool
+We stayed at the terrific Peter Pan Hostel in Puerto Iguazu and made good use of its pool

 We saw this cool iguana on the "Sendero Verde" ("Green Path") at Iguazu